NEW DELHI

 The commission's influence on policy decisions was also perceived to have declined in the three years of UPA-II.
 The past few years saw the Sonia Gandhi-led National Advisory Council gaining clout and the finance ministry sidelining the commission on several matters.

 "The NAC becoming more active definitely dimmed the influence of the Planning Commission.
 The commission has primarily dealt with the social sector, but now it was divided between two government organisations that essentially serve as think tanks," said a retired commission official.
-"Maybe nobody says it out aloud, but it was a known fact that the NAC had more say in social sector policymaking than the commis
+"Maybe nobody says it out aloud, but it was a known fact that the NAC had more say in social sector policymaking than the commission," he added.

 Already sidelined over social sector issues, severe differences also cropped up between the commission and the Mukherjee-led finance ministry.